Flushed Away: Plot

 Incensed at his minions' repeated failures, the Toad sends for his French cousin, Le Frog.
 It is revealed that the Toad was Prince Charles' favorite childhood pet until he was abruptly replaced by a rat and flushed down a toilet, resulting in his hatred of rodents.
-Le Frog and his subordinates intercept Roddy and Rita to retrieve the cable, but the duo manages to escape out of the sewer drain and back to Roddy's apartment, though the Jammy Dodger is destroyed.
+Le Frog and his subordinates intercept Roddy and Rita to retrieve the cable, but the duo manages to escape out of the sewer drain and back to Roddy's apartment in Kensington, though the Jammy Dodger is destroyed.

-Roddy pays Rita the promised ruby and an emerald, then shows her around his apartment.
-She at first believes he has family, but notices his cage and realizes he is a pet and alone.
+Roddy delivers Rita the promised ruby as well as an emerald to build a new Jammy Dodger, then shows her around his apartment.
+She at first believes he has family but notices his cage and realizes he is a pet and alone.
 Rita tries to persuade Roddy to come with her, but he is too proud to admit his loneliness and rebuffs her.
-Rita leaves the apartment via the toilet only for her to be captured, with the Toad taking back the master cable.
+Rita leaves the apartment via the toilet only for her to be kidnapped, with the Toad taking back the master cable.
 Roddy joins Sid to watch the game.
 When Sid mentions half-time, Roddy pieces together the Toad's plan: to open the floodgates during half-time of the World Cup, when all the humans will most likely be using their toilets, allowing the ensuing, enormous wave of drainage to destroy Ratropolis, allowing the Toad to use the depopulated city as a home for his tadpole children.
-Roddy entrusts Sid with his home and cushy position, and has Sid flush him back down the sewers again.
-He frees Rita, and together they defeat the Toad and his henchman by getting Toad and Le Frog’s tongues stuck to moving gears and freeze the wave of drainage with liquid nitrogen.
+Roddy entrusts Sid with his home and cushy position and has Sid flush him back down the sewers again.
+He frees Rita, and together they defeat the Toad and his henchman by getting Toad and Le Frog's tongues stuck to moving gears and freezing the wave of drainage with liquid nitrogen.
 Hailed as a hero, Roddy agrees to stay in Ratropolis with Rita.
 Soon after, the two, as well as Rita's family, set off on the Jammy Dodger II.

-In a post-credits scene, Sid continues to relax at his new home in Kensington.
-However, when Roddy’s owners return, the daughter, Tabitha, finds Sid on the couch and introduces him to their new cat.
+In a mid-credits scene, when the daughter of Roddy's owners, Tabitha, finds Sid on the couch, she introduces him to their new cat, which scares him in horror.